niHonkage/DocsLearning/README.md

-# Fusionworks Docs
+# FusionWorks Docs

-This repository contains the documentation website code and Markdown source files for [docs.fusionworks.ai](https://docs.fusionworks.ai).
+This repository contains the documentation website code and Markdown source files for [docs.FusionWorks.ai](https://docs.FusionWorks.ai).

 ## License

-The Fusionworks product documentation in the assets, content, and data folders are licensed under a [CC-BY license](LICENSE).
+The FusionWorks product documentation in the assets, content, and data folders are licensed under a [CC-BY license](LICENSE).